 Diversity and inclusion

-We value, respect and celebrate differences, and enjoy the benefits these bring to the culture and performance of our organisation.
+We value, respect and celebrate differences, enjoying the benefits these differences bring to the culture and performance of our organisation.

-We ensure that our people reflect the diversity of the public whose interests we serve by:
+We make sure that our staff reflect the diversity of the public whose interests we serve by:

 - Making our recruitment and selection policy and procedures as accessible as possible

 - Monitoring our processes rigorously for any disproportionality and – in the event of any disproportionality – developing targeted activities to address this

 - Providing a working environment that is accessible to all and supporting and promoting the varied needs of our staff

 - Applying the provisions of our disability confident accreditation in our recruitment and selection activities, making sure that we are responsive to the needs of disabled people

 - Continuously striving for improvement by working with key partners and stakeholders to share learning, as well as engaging in benchmarking activities.

 We work closely with staff to deliver our commitments and, alongside our staff networks, have a staff forum that works to drive forward change.